 Over the course of the town hall, members of the Hays County communities — ranging from regular citizens, parents and teachers to those who serve on school boards, in city government, environmental groups and more — had the opportunity to speak up and share their concerns with the state leaders.

-One of which was Amanda Rodriguez, who serves on the San Marcos City Council and has worked at the Texas Capitol before as a member of the redistricting committee.
-She shared that the current proposal is not only doing harm right now, but many years to come.
+One of which was Amanda Rodriguez, who serves on the San Marcos City Council and has previously worked at the Texas Capitol as a member of the redistricting committee.
+She shared that the current proposal is not only doing harm right now, but for many years to come.

 Cheri Large of Kyle said that for decades, CD 35 has been a place where Black, Hispanic and young voters could finally see their voices reflected in the government, but with the proposal, their voices are being deliberately silenced.